-For nailed or stapled installation: it is best to start from the middle of the room for rooms less than 20 ft. wide and mandatory to start from the middle of the room for rooms wider than 20 ft. to spread out the expansion.
-Please make sure to allow enough expansion space, min 3/4 in for solid and 1/2 in for engineered.
+For nailed or stapled installation: it is best to start from the center of the room AND mandatory for any room over 20 ft (6 m) wide in order to distribute the expansion.
+Be sure to leave an expansion of at least 3/4" (19 mm) for solid floors and $\frac{1}{2}$ " (12,7mm) for engineered floorings.

+Clean the floor and be sure to remove any glue residue AS YOU GO.
+If the adhesive dries it could leave permanent marks on the floor.

 Given the natural wood color variations, the installer shall always work with three or four open boxes to harmonize the overall look of the floor.

-- 1- Draw a guiding line parallel to the installation orientation - 2- Fix a straight support block to guide and facilitate the installation of the first rows.
+1- Draw a guiding line parallel to the installation orientation

+2- Fix a straight support block to guide and facilitate the installation of the first rows.

-3- Remove the support block and glue and nail - or staple - (depending on the chosen mode of installation) a tongue reversal piece in the groove of the first installed row and continue with the installation.
+3- Remove the support block and glue and nail or staple (depending on the chosen installation method) a tongue reversal piece in the groove of the first installed row and continue with the installation.